jacksonllee/pylangacq/docs/source/read.rst

 :func:`~pylangacq.read_chat`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Reading CHAT data in PyLangAcq is all about creating a :class:`~pylangacq.chat.Reader` object.
+Reading CHAT data in PyLangAcq is all about creating a :class:`~pylangacq.Reader` object.
 The most convenient way to do it is to use the :func:`~pylangacq.read_chat` function, which asks for a data source and several optional arguments.
 As an example, let's use the `Brown <https://childes.talkbank.org/access/Eng-NA/Brown.html>`_